manu12121999/RemoveBG-GIMP/README.md

 # RemoveBG-GIMP
 This plugin automatically removes the image background using https://www.remove.bg/.
-The website uses neuronal networks to distinguishes the foreground from the background.
-After that a layer mask is applied to the image which can be edited to improve the cut-out, if necessary.
+The website uses neuronal networks to distinguish the foreground from the background.
+After that a layer mask is applied to the image which can be edited to improve the cut-out, if needed.

-## Usage:
+## Usage
-1. Install the Plugin as shown below
+1. Install the Plugin as shown in the installation section
 2. Filters -> removeBackground
 3. Insert your RemoveBG API Key, which you can get from https://www.remove.bg/api
 ![Screenshot (111)](https://user-images.githubusercontent.com/66686353/84802853-773a8080-b001-11ea-9c1a-5da90977a010.png)